Vostok 1: Reentry and landing

-The Vostok 1 capsule when it was on display at the RKK Energiya museum.
-The main capsule, seen in the center of this picture, is now on display at the Space Pavilion at the VDNKh.
+The Vostok 1 capsule at the RKK Energiya museum.
+The main capsule, seen in the center of this picture, earlier was displayed at the Space Pavilion at the VDNKh.

 At 07:25 UTC, the spacecraft's automatic systems brought it into the required attitude (orientation) for the retrorocket firing, and shortly afterwards, the liquid-fueled engine fired for about 42 seconds over the west coast of Africa, near Angola, about 8000 km uprange of the landing point.
 The orbit's perigee and apogee had been selected to cause reentry due to orbital decay within 13 days (the limit of the life support system function) in the event of retrorocket malfunction.
 However, the actual orbit differed from the planned and would not have allowed descent until 20 days.

 Ten seconds after retrofire, commands were sent to separate the Vostok service module from the reentry module (code name "little ball" (шарик)), but the equipment module unexpectedly remained attached to the reentry module by a bundle of wires.
 At around 07:35 UTC, the two parts of the spacecraft began reentry and went through strong gyrations as Vostok 1 neared Egypt.
 At this point the wires broke, the two modules separated, and the descent module settled into the proper reentry attitude.
 Gagarin telegraphed "Everything is OK" despite continuing gyrations; he later reported that he did not want to "make noise" as he had (correctly) reasoned that the gyrations did not endanger the mission (and were apparently caused by the spherical shape of the reentry module).
 As Gagarin continued his descent, he remained conscious as he experienced about 8 g during reentry.
 (Gagarin's own report states "over 10 g".)

 At 07:55 UTC, when Vostok 1 was still 7 km from the ground, the hatch of the spacecraft was released, and two seconds later Gagarin was ejected.
 At 2.5 km altitude, the main parachute was deployed from the Vostok spacecraft.